seansfkelley/seansfkelley.github.io/_drafts/tangrams.md

 </p>

 Now it lies flat.

+TODO: Make the triangle a hat.

+Now it lies flat _and_ is symmetrical (though some of it is loosely coupled).

 Let's rewind a bit.
 What if we _did_ put in the effort to move the original tiles around a bit?